 Maximum file size is 20 MB.
 Also, please note that images larger than 1920px wide or 1080px tall will be scaled to fit those limits in your content.

-To add an image to your post, click on the Insert Image icon on the toolbar of the edit window.
-The click Choose File to select the image you want to upload into your post.
+To add an image to your post, select on the Insert Image icon on the toolbar of the edit window.
+Then select Choose File to select the image you want to upload into your post.
 This will place the image within your content.

 Be sure to add an image description to assist with search optimization, screen readers, and WGAC compliancy.

-To wrap the content around the image, click on your image and an alignment toolbar will appear below/above the image.
-Click on the alignment you want for your image.
+To wrap the content around the image, select your image, and an alignment toolbar will appear below/above the image.
+Select the alignment you want for your image.
 The image will resize, and the content will shift to the opposite side of the image.
 Selecting 1:1 resizes the image to its original size, and the content will align above and below the image.

 - The left justification option places the image to the left of the content, and all the content will wrap around the image on the